Original article "After the Interview" by the authors of best-job-interview.com

 above the competition.
 In today's job market the candidate who creates

-and leaves the best impression will be the successful candidate.
+and leaves behind the best impression will most likely be the successful candidate.

 Follow up after your job interview in a professional and enthusiastic manner and give the company further proof that you are the right person for the job.